South Africas Ruling ANC Rallies To Defend Solo Rule - UrduPoint

 Up against 51 opposition outfits, Ramaphosa still expects to lead the biggest single bloc in the National Assembly, but if he falls below 50 percent he may struggle to build a coalition of MPs to re-elect him.

-At 74, Elizabeth Mzize is old enough to remember the ANC's long struggle against apartheid and came to the rally to support the party, despite sometimes struggling to walk with her stick.
+At 74, Elizabeth Mzize is old enough to remember the ANC's long struggle against apartheid and came to the rally despite sometimes struggling to walk with her stick.

 "We are here for Mandela!" she said.
 "They got us freedom and everything."

-Asked about Ramaphosa, the late liberation leader Mandela's fourth successor and the leader whose portrait inevitably adorned her T-shirt, Mzize hunched forward with a grin, breaking into a silent laugh.
+Asked about Ramaphosa, the late liberation icon Mandela's fourth successor and the leader whose portrait inevitably adorned her T-shirt, Mzize hunched forward with a grin, breaking into a silent laugh.

 The party stalwart helping her group to the venue intervened: "Yes, he is the right man!"